fyliu/docker-mkdocs/docs/dockerhub.md

     https://github.com/docker/login-action

-1. Create action secrets in github:
+1. Create action secrets in github so that different forks can configure and push to their own dockerhub accounts

     ``` bash
     DOCKER_USERNAME
     DOCKER_TOKEN
+    ```

+1. See `.github/workflows/build-image.yml` for complete configuration